 I have very diverse research interests.
 The following is a broad overview of them that gives you an impression of my main philosophical ideas and preferences.

 Currently, I am working on a research project "Epistemology of the Multiverse", funded by the Netherlands Organization for Scientific Research (NWO) through a Veni grant.
 The project explores the prospects for empirically testing theories according to which the laws of nature and the constants vary across space-time or even across universes that together form a "multiverse".
-To achieve this goal, I try to develop a coherent and useful framework of anthropic reasoning.
-This article here on on the observer reference class problem in cosmology, forthcoming in Physical Review D, is a beginning.
+Often a "fine-tuning" for life of the laws and constants of nature is claimed to provide evidence that we live in a multiverse.
+I give an overview of that debate in my article on "Fine-tuning" for the Stanford Encyclopedia of Philosophy here.
+This article here on the observer reference class problem in cosmology addresses challenges that arise in attempts to test concrete multiverse theories.

 I am intrigued by the challenge to make sense of quantum theory.
 An excellent brief account of my published thoughts has been written by Richard Healey's in his SEP-entry "Quantum-Bayesian and Pragmatist Views of Quantum Theory", Section 5.1.
 My papers concerning the prospects for epistemic accounts of quantum states can be found here, here, here, here, and a paper concerning the compatibility of (so-called) non-local quantum correlations with relativity theory here.
 My monograph "Interpreting Quantum Theory -- A Therapeutic Approach" brings together all the different threads of my work on quantum theory until now.
 It has been reviewed for Erkenntnis by Florian Boge.